 This standard is the best practice in languages programming, and is a comprehensive list of languages and language subtypes.

-Along with these changes is the addition of the Spellcheck Pro plugin toolbar button into the TinyMCE core.
-This move allows the TinyMCE open source community to access the toolbar button.
-If you're using browser spell checking, this ability will still be supported in TinyMCE version 6.0.
+Along with these changes is the deprecation of the open source Spell Checker plugin.
+While the open source Spell Checker plugin will be deprecated, If you're using browser spell checking, this will still be supported in TinyMCE version 6.0.
 Activate it with the

 browser_spellcheck: true option.

 Have feedback?
 Let us know!

 Were any of these plugins helping you in your work?
 Have any additional thoughts or concerns about this announcement?
 We want to hear from you.
 Please reach out to us directly at firstname.lastname@example.org to let us know your thoughts.

 You can also join our new GitHub disucssions area.

 Your feedback helps to make TinyMCE a powerful and flexible open source rich text editor.